This article is part of our Business Startup Guide—a curated list of our articles that will get you up and running in no time!

 Let’s say you want to open up a boutique coffee shop in your neighborhood.
 Using your thesaurus to type in “coffee” will give you synonyms like “caffeine,” “cappuccino,” “espresso,” “java,” “joe,” and so on.

-If you’re more of a visual person, the Visual Thesaurus is also a good place to start.
-You’ll be given a word map for the word you enter, in which you can explore and generate new ideas.
+If you’re more of a visual person, Answer the Public is also a good place to start.
+You can see a word map for the word you enter, which can help you explore and generate new ideas.